OpenZeppelin/starter-kit/README.md

 ## FAQ

-* __How do I use this with the Ganache-CLI?__
+- **How do I use this with the Ganache-CLI?**

   It's as easy as modifying the config file!
 [Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
 Depending on the port you're using, you'll also need to update line 29 of `client/src/utils/getWeb3.js`.

-* __Where is my production build?__
+- **Where is my production build?**

   The production build will be in the `client/build` folder after running `npm run build` in the `client` folder.

-* __Where can I find more documentation?__
+- **Where can I find more documentation?**

   This box is a marriage of [ZeppelinOS](https://zeppelinos.org//) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Either one would be a great place to start!

 ## Quick Command Reference

-* Add a contract: `zos add <contract_name>`
+- Add a contract: `openzeppelin add <contract_name>`
-* Create a session: `zos session --network <network_name> --from <default_address> --expires 36000`
-* Compile all contract and deploy them: `zos push --deploy-dependencies`
-* Create upgradeable instance of a contract: `zos create <contract_name>`
+- Create upgradeable instance of a contract: `openzeppelin create <contract_name>`
-* Update an upgradeable contract: `zos update <contract_name>`
+- Update an upgradeable contract: `openzeppelin update <contract_name>`
-* Test contracts: `truffle test`
+- Test contracts: `truffle test`
-* Test dapp: `cd client && npm test`
+- Test dapp: `cd client && npm test`
-* Run dev server: `cd client && npm run start`
+- Run dev server: `cd client && npm run start`
-* Build for production: `cd client && npm run build`
+- Build for production: `cd client && npm run build`